Technical Overview

 Orchestrator

 Each agent saw one piece.
-The orchestrator saw the pattern.
-That is the difference between data and intelligence.
+The orchestrator produced the defensible procurement answer.
+Every step is logged in the audit trail.

 Impact